 About the virtual Leschi Town

-MetaVR’s .25 sq km virtual Leschi Town MOUT site was built from 0.30 meter per-pixel (mpp) resolution USGS imagery blended with 1 mpp NAIP imagery surrounding the area.
+MVRsimulation’s .25 sq km virtual Leschi Town MOUT site was built from 0.30 meter per-pixel (mpp) resolution USGS imagery blended with 1 mpp NAIP imagery surrounding the area.
 Elevation source is USGS 1 meter LIDAR blended with USGS NED 1/3 (10 meter).
-The terrain was built in the latest version of MetaVR Terrain Tools for Esri ArcGIS in Metadesic round-earth format.
-Click here to see a real-time video of the modeled Leschi Town recorded in real-time in VRSG.
+The terrain was built in the latest version of MVRsimulation Terrain Tools for Esri ArcGIS in VRSG round-earth terrain format.

 The terrain also makes extensive use of over 100 other cultural elements, such as bridges, signs, sewer pipes, power transformers, street lights, curbs, barriers, tombstones, metal gates, swing sets, carports, various kinds of fences and barriers, ventilation shafts, drain spouts, picnic tables, flag poles, debris piles, manhole covers, electric utility panels, and a culvert.
 Over 27,500 tree and vegetation models round out the scene.

-The models were created in Autodesk 3ds Max of Maya modeling tools from hundreds of photographs of the Leschi Town area, most of which are available from public sources; 200 photos were made available to MetaVR shortly after Leschi Town facility was built.
-The models were then geolocated on their terrain footprints.
+The models were created in Autodesk 3ds Max or Maya modeling tools from hundreds of photographs of the Leschi Town area, most of which are available from public sources; 200 photos were made available to MVRsimulation shortly after Leschi Town facility was built.
+The models were then geolocated on their terrain footprints with Scenario Editor.

-Actual and simulated views of the Leschi Town MOUT site
+Actual and simulated views of the Leschi Town training site

 Reference photos of the actual Leschi Town were captured from public video footage of the Washington National Guard 205th Training Regiment conducting Officer Candidate School (OCS) Phase III training.

-MetaVR's virtual Leschi Town MOUT site is available to all MetaVR customers who are on active VRSG software maintenance and are US Government agencies or contractors (for official use only).
+MVRsimulation's virtual Leschi Town MOUT site is available as part of the Northwest US region of CONUS++ 3D terrain, and available to all customers who are on active VRSG software maintenance and are US Government agencies or contractors (for official use only).
 For US-domestic use only.
-The terrain is provided in MetaVR's round-earth terrain format and will only run with the latest version of VRSG.
+The terrain is provided in MVRsimulation's round-earth terrain format and will only run with the latest version of VRSG.